 Therefore, it suffices to show that $\mathcal{T}_1=O_{p}(NT)$ and $\mathcal{T}_2=O_{p}(\sqrt{N}TJ\xi_{J}\sqrt{\log J})$.
 Note that $\|A\|^{2}_{F}=\mathrm{tr}(AA^{\prime})$.
 The former holds by the Markov's inequality, since

-where $C_{NT}=\max_{t\leq T}\|f_t\|^{2}$, the second equality follows by the independence in Assumption \ref{Ass: DGP}(i) and the fact that both expectation and trace operators are linear, the inequality is due to the Cauchy-Schwartz inequality, and the last equality follows from Assumptions \ref{Ass: LoadingsFactors}(ii) and \ref{Ass: DGP}(iii) and Lemma \ref{Lem: TechB4}.
+where $C_{NT}=\max_{t\leq T}\|f_t\|^{2}$, the second equality follows from the independence in Assumption \ref{Ass: DGP}(i) and the linearity of both expectation and trace operators, the inequality is due to the Cauchy-Schwartz inequality, and the last equality follows from Assumptions \ref{Ass: LoadingsFactors}(ii) and \ref{Ass: DGP}(iii), as well as Lemma \ref{Lem: TechB4}.
 Let $E_{\varepsilon}$ denote the expectation with respect to $\{\varepsilon_{t}\}_{t\leq T}$.
 For the latter, we have